Transderm-Scop (1.5 MG)

-- Be careful to not knock loose the patch while bathing or showering.
+- Have your child be careful to not knock loose the patch while bathing or showering.

 - If the patch falls off, put a new one on.

-- If this drug is needed for more than 3 days, throw away the old patch.
+- If using for motion sickness and this drug is needed for more than 3 days, throw away the old patch.
 Put a new one on behind the other ear.